 Timely and accurate meter installation and reading is the basis of the billing system responsible for collecting the revenue requirements of LEU to operate Customer Service General customer inquiries are managed by administrators within the Operations area.
 Complex technical inquiries are referred within operations or design while rates and billing inquiries are referred to the Customer Service lead within Rates and Regulatory Support Asset management systems and facility mapping tools The Support section provides the electronic tools required to track assets deployed in the LEU system and produce mapping for design, operations, and accounting staff to work from.
-These tools must accurately represent the current state of LEU assets to insure safe & reliable operations, and financial Meter Data Management accountability The Support group manages the data network and systems responsible for the collection of metering data from all customer meter points.
+These tools must accurately represent the current state of LEU assets to insure safe & reliable operations, and financial accountability Meter Data Management The Support group manages the data network and systems responsible for the collection of metering data from all customer meter points.
 After the meter reads are collected from the field devices they are transmitted through a secure system to contract service providers to produce the data required to bill customers according to AUC regulations Electric Data Network and Systems Data Networks and Operating systems required for the specific operation of electric utility are specified and supported by this group.
-This includes specialty communications networks and SCADA infrastructure required to remotely sense and operate key Time Reporting and Work Order support In addition, the management of technical documents created by the design groups and worked on by the operations Rates and Regulatory Update rates and rate structures required to fund LEU's revenue requirement Creating rate structures that effectively and equitably recover LEU's revenue requirement based on Cost of Service Analysis is a critical function that this group provides.
+This includes specialty communications networks and SCADA infrastructure required to remotely sense and operate key infrastructure in the LEU system Time Reporting and Work Order support Tools to capture employee and equipment charges to work orders are supported and operated by this group.
+In addition, the management of technical documents created by the design groups and worked on by the operations section are managed within Support Rates and Regulatory Update rates and rate structures required to fund LEU's revenue requirement Creating rate structures that effectively and equitably recover LEU's revenue requirement based on Cost of Service Analysis is a critical function that this group provides.
 Rate updates are required annually and are provided to City Council for final approval prior to January 1 adoption Lead the process of creating Operating and Capital budgets The Rates and Regulatory group lead LEU in the creation of Operating and Capital Budgets.
 Providing financial data (historical and forecast) and assisting distribution, transmission, and support groups with their budget preparation facilitates timely and accurate budget requests for City Council consideration Financial accounting to support activities associated with Rates and Regulatory group provides all accounting support and reporting to LEU business groups and City Finance on an ongoing basis.